Why Plan a Group Tour in Solvang?

 Request a FREE Visitor Guide or view our online Solvang Visitor Guide.
 Santa Barbara County Wine Country, California, in the Santa Ynez Valley.

-Solvang, CA, has more than a dozen wine tasting rooms and there are 80 wineries in the Santa Ynez Valley.
+Solvang, CA, has more than twenty wine tasting rooms and there are more than 120 wineries in the Santa Ynez Valley.